sergiogmad/Tinkering_SAM/README.md

 The cell containing the Gradio app  can be executed independently.

 The purpose of this modest project is solely to experiment, learn, and practice.

+Note: Internal links of the main document (jupyter notebook) don't work correctly when the document is displayed in github.